cs0320-f2021/project-1-ba5py46xjvsdxbuh-p4syqbmftaspjlgj-vvu6sypmpyjq4cq/README.md

 quantitative skill scores for use with the k-d tree, we also modified the values in getting derivedSkills by converting our slightly scaled and additive-inversed (mod 10) values into z-scores.
-This means that the biggest consideration in finding neighbors was how good a Student thought themselves at a particular skill relative to their abilities in the other skills instead of mere raw score.
+This means that the biggest consideration in finding neighbors was how good a orm.Student thought themselves at a particular skill relative to their abilities in the other skills instead of mere raw score.
 This was important to do because it eliminates bias that may occur from certain Students chronically over- or under-estimating their abilites across every skill.

 Talk about bloom filter and prohibitions on certain pairings...
-(maybe make array of people a Student can't work with)
+(maybe make array of people a orm.Student can't work with)